athack-ctf/chall2025-the-locked-eternity/solution/README.md

 By decrypting the contents of the kcpassword file with this XOR key, the machine password can be obtained.

 Once the machine password is recovered, it can be used to decrypt the login.keychain-db.
 Tools like [Chainbreaker](https://github.com/n0fate/chainbreaker) can assist in decrypting the Keychain database.
-By doing this, the encrypted note stored within the Keychain can be accessed and revealed (flag).
+By doing this, the encrypted note stored within the Keychain can be accessed and revealed.

 ![image](https://github.com/user-attachments/assets/6bbb4170-b3eb-4da6-a0b6-645d07864f17)